pyroesp/pyroesp.github.io/_posts/2020-12-26-PlayStation-pedal-controller.md

 Controller 1 and memory card 1 share the same chip select line and are further differentiated by an address sent by the PlayStation on the command line.
 Idem for controller 2 and memory card 2 but for the other chip select.

-Every byte received from the PlayStation (ie for every CMD) we also need to send an ACK pulse.
+Every byte received from the PlayStation, ie. for every CMD, we also need to send an ACK pulse.

 You can see a logic analyzer picture below showing a frame of communication with a guncon.
 ![GUNCON Logic Analyzer - Shooting Outside of screen]({{ "/assets/2018-06-14-shooting-bad-guys-2/LA-GUNCON-1.png" }})